symfony/symfony-docs/book/routing.rst

 Including External Routing Resources
 ------------------------------------

 All routes are loaded via a single configuration file - usually ``app/config/routing.yml`` (see `Creating Routes`_ above).
 Commonly, however, you'll want to load routes from other places, like a routing file that lives inside a bundle.
 This can be done by "importing" that file:

 .. configuration-block::

     .. code-block:: yaml

         # app/config/routing.yml
-        acme_hello:
+        app:
-            resource: "@AcmeHelloBundle/Resources/config/routing.yml"
+            resource: "@AppBundle/Resources/config/routing.yml"

     .. code-block:: xml